geemus/learn_fog/5_local_storage.markdown

 * What additional methods are available for storage providers?
 * What do these methods do?
 * How do these methods work?
-* Try these methods with Local and mock AWS.
+* Try these methods with Local and `Mock` AWS.

-TODO: Expand?

-TODO: Highlights
+## Highlights

+* Storage can connect to different services and will continue to work largely the same.
+* Local storage provides a way to emulate cloud storage behavior on your local filesystem.
+* Local storage is defined at the model level and has no mocking.
+* Storage has some specific capabilities that differ from core fog, these can be explored in the shared examples and tests.

 ## Next!